jasp-stats/jaspAudit/inst/help/Audit/minimumPrecision.md

-Sampling objective: Obtaining a Minimum Precision
+Objective: Obtaining a Minimum Precision
 ==========================

 The precision is a measure of how much certainty there is in the estimate of the misstatement from testing a particular characteristic of a sample at a given level of sampling risk.

-#### Statistical interpretation
-In statistical analysis, precision is expressed as the difference between the estimated most likely error and the upper bound of the misstatement.
+In statistical analysis, precision is expressed as the difference between the estimated most likely misstatement and the upper bound of the misstatement.
 By setting this sampling objective, you can design a sample that minimizes the difference between the estimated most likely misstatement and the upper bound of the misstatement to a certain percentage.

-#### When should you enable this objective?
 You should implement this objective if you aim to make an estimate of the population misstatement with a specified level of accuracy.

-#### Effect on sample size
 A smaller minimum required precision will result in a larger sample size, while a higher minimum required precision will result in a smaller sample size.